pinceladasdaweb/progress/README.md

 * [development version](lib/progress.js);
 * [minified version](build/progress.min.js);

-Please, this lib don't have CDN yet, so you need to download and put it in your own site.
+Please, this lib doesn't have CDN yet, so you need to download and put it in your own site.

 # How to use

 ### Loading the lib

-Like I said, you need to download and put this lib in your own site, using this tag below:
+Download the file **progress.min.js** and put this lib in your own site, using the tag _&lt;script&gt;_:

 ```html
 <html>